tonywhatever/deb_build4skippy/Debian-Recipe.md

 Download the zip-file from: <https://github.com/felixfung/skippy-xd> and unzip it, thus creating a directory 'skippy-xd-mster'.

 Do not enter 'skippy-xd-master' but download the zip-file from <https://github.com/tonywhatever/deb_build4skippy> and unzip it.

+---Start of i386 Instruction

+Edit first ./deb_build4skippy-main/debian/control by changing the line "Architecture: amd64" with "Architecture: i386" (no quotes) and save the file.
+That is all.

+---End of i386 Instruction

 Within the *newly* created directory 'deb_build4skippy-main' do: